• Menu

 Drumroll…..the Supreme Court said an emphatic No!
 The American Invents Act (AIA) did not change the Patent On-Sale Bar

 By Matthew J. Booth A couple of weeks ago I wrote about whether the America Invents Act (AIA) changed the Patent On-Sale bar.
-The US Supreme Court answered this question in a short, unanimous opinion by Justice Thomas, with the answer being, no, the AIA did not change the Patent On-Sale …
+The US Supreme Court answered this question in a short, unanimous opinion by Justice Thomas, with the answer being, no, the AIA did not change the Patent On-Sale bar.
+In its review …

 USPTO issues new Examiner Guidance for Subject-Matter eligibility for software patents

 By Matthew J. Booth The US Patent & Trademark Office (USPTO) recently published an updated Examiner Guidance that applies to the examination of software patent applications (See 2019 Revised Patent Subject Matter Eligibility Guidance, 84 Fed.
 Reg.
 50).
-The hope is that these new Guidelines …
+The hope is that these new Guidelines will speed up the application review process and provide more …

 Categories